Adjusted Gross Income: A Simple Guide to AGI

 To come up with your AGI, you subtract these adjustments, also known as “above-the-line deductions,” from your gross income.

-Here’s a list of every possible adjustment you’ll be able to make on your 2020 return, including links to IRS resources about claiming each of them:
+Here’s a list of every possible adjustment you’ll be able to make on your tax return, including links to IRS resources about claiming each of them:

 Keep in mind that some adjustments to income that used reduce AGI are no longer available.
 Specifically, the domestic production activities deduction was phased out with the passage of the Tax Cuts and Jobs Act of 2017.
-The tuition and fees deduction was set to expire at the end of 2018, but a last-minute spending bill passed by Congress in December of 2019 renewed that deduction through 2020 and has since been deprecated.
+The tuition and fees deduction was extended through 2020 but is no longer available.

 For detailed, up to date information about making each adjustment, check out the IRS Instructions for Form 1040.